google/asylo-site/_about/overview.md

 +   Compromised operating system
 +   Compromised BIOS

-With the initial 0.2.0 release Asylo supports a simulated enclave backend, which should not be used in production environments.
+The v0.3 release of Asylo supports a simulated enclave backend, which should not be used in production environments.
 Support for additional backends will be added over time to meet the varying needs and security requirements of Asylo users.

 ## Release information